KoranHarinas47/HOROSCOPE-PYTHON-PROJECT/README.md

 # HOROSCOPE-PYTHON-PROJECT
-python program which will tell your horoscope
+python program which will tell you your today's horoscope